Cartoon-KAPOW!

 Google Analytics

-Google Analytics is a free tool that measures the performance of your website.
+Google Analytics, now shortened to GA4, is a free tool that measures the performance of your website.

 To use it, you need to create an account and implant a snippet of code on each page of your site.
 When the code is in place, Google can track key metrics, like: